 They specialize in creative comfort food.
 From seafood to steaks, to hamburgers, to Tex Mex foods, Side Street Café provides it all.
 Customers love their diverse menu and quality of service they’re known to provide.

 Not only are the menus rotating and seasonal, so is the drink menu.
 Cocktails, beers, and wine all change as the season do.
 This helps keep the restaurant’s menu fresh and new so you can keep having a new dining experience with each visit.

-It’s no wonder Side Street Café would find itself on the top 10 list for Bar Harbor, Maine restaurants.
+It’s no wonder Side Street Café would find itself on the top 10 list for Bar Harbor restaurants in Maine.

 52 Cottage Street // +1 207-288-2326